WokLibCodeClub/breakout/step02-bat_and_movement/README.md

 If you've followed the instructions in Step 1 your code should look like the code in breakout1.py on this page.

 1. Add a variable called **bat** for the bat.
-This is another rectangle object, this time of type Rect.
+This is another rectangle object of type Rect.

    A good Python rule is to place all the variables for your project together, near the top.
-So a good place to put this code is just after the code which adds the variable ball.
+So a good place to put this code is just after the code which adds the variable **ball**.
    ```
    bat = Rect(WIDTH/2, 0.9 * HEIGHT, 120, 15)
    ```